uwcirg/cosri-pain-management-summary/README.md

 Optionally to step 9, you can run the static build contents in a simple Node http-server via the command: `yarn start-static`.

+### To update the valueset-db.json file

+The value set content used by the CQL is cached in a file named `valueset-db.json`.
+If the CQL has been modified to add or remove value sets, or if the value sets themselves have been updated, you may wish to update the valueset-db.json with the latest codes.
+To do this, you will need a [UMLS Terminology Services account](https://uts.nlm.nih.gov//license.html).

+To update the `valueset-db.json` file:

+1. Run `node src/utils/updateValueSetDB.js UMLS_API_KEY` _(replacing UMLS\_API\_KEY with your actual UMLS API key)_

+To get you UMLS API Key:

+1. Sign into your UMLS account at [https://uts.nlm.nih.gov/uts.html](https://uts.nlm.nih.gov/uts.html)
+2. Click 'My Profile' in the orange banner at the top of the screen
+3. Your API key should be listed below your username in the table
+4. If no API key is listed:
+   1. Click ‘Edit Profile’
+   2. Select the ‘Generate new API Key’ checkbox
+   3. Click ‘Save Profile’
+   4. Your new API key should now be listed.

 ### To run the unit tests

 To execute the unit tests:

 1. Run `yarn test`

+### To update the test patients' date-based fields

+Testing this SMART App is more meaningful when we can supply test patients that exercise various aspects of the application.
+Test patients are represented as FHIR bundles at `src/utils/dstu2_test_patients` and `r4_test_patients`.
+Since the CDS uses lookbacks (for example, only show MME in the last 6 months), the patient data occasionally needs to be updated to fit within the lookback windows.
+To automatically update the data to fit within the lookback windows as of today's date:

+1. Run `yarn update-test-patients`

+This will update all of the entries in the patient bundles to be appropriate relative to today's date.
+In addition, it sets each bundle's `meta.lastUpdated` to the current date.
+This is essential for ensuring that future updates work correctly since it uses the `meta.lastUpdated` date to determine how far back each other date should be relative to today.

 ## To test the app using the public SMART sandbox